 Recognizing the serious problem posed by offshore tax evasion, you asked us to study what is known about the business activities of U.S. taxpayers involving Ugland House in the Cayman Islands.
 Specifically, you asked us about the extent, motives, and tax implications of these activities, as well as the extent to which the U.S. government has looked into these taxpayer activities.
 This report focuses on these activities.
-Our objectives were to determine (1) the nature and extent of U.S. persons' involvement with Ugland House registered entities, and what business, if any, these entities carry on in Ugland House and in the Cayman Islands;4 (2) what reasons attract U.S. persons to conduct business in the Cayman Islands; (3) what information is available to the U.S. government regarding U.S. persons' Cayman Islands activities, including which are associated with U.S. taxpayers; and (4) for tax noncompliance and other related illegal activities, the U.S. government.
+Our objectives were to determine (1) the nature and extent of U.S. persons' involvement with Ugland House registered entities, and what business, if any, these entities carry on in Ugland House and in the Cayman Islands; (2) what reasons attract U.S. persons to conduct business in the Cayman Islands; (3) what information is available to the U.S. government regarding U.S. persons' Cayman Islands activities, including which are associated with U.S. taxpayers; and (4) for tax noncompliance and other related illegal activities, the U.S. government's compliance and enforcement efforts, and any related activity on the part of the Cayman Islands government.